DVC: Pipelines Made Reproducible

 targets (an R package) and many more.

-In this journey of exploration, a work project required me to get familiar with
+In this journey of exploration, a work project at Fathom Data required me to get familiar with

 dvc (Data Version Control).

-In this blog post, I want to show you how
+In this blog post, I want to share how

-dvc can help us all to avoid the painful experience of coming back to a passion project and feeling frustrated enough to quit immediately.
+dvc can help us all to avoid the painful experience of coming back to an important project and feeling frustrated enough to quit immediately.

 dvc is a command line interface (CLI) tool that works like